-Unit cube: A cube with all side lengths equal to 1 unit.
-The volume of a unit cube is 1 cubic unit.
+A cube with all side lengths equal to 1 unit is called a unit cube and has a volume of 1 cubic unit.
 A solid figure can be packed with unit cubes leaving no gaps and without overlapping cubes.
 The number of unit cubes packed into the solid figure represents the volume of the figure.
+(MD.3)